Aditigarg18/pomodoro/README.md

-⏳ Pomodoro Productivity Tool
+## ⏳ Pomodoro Productivity Tool

 A simple yet effective productivity tool that helps you stay focused using the Pomodoro Technique!
 Work in 25-minute intervals with 5-minute breaks and take a longer break after four cycles.
 This tool is designed to boost productivity, reduce burnout, and enhance focus by breaking tasks into structured, manageable sessions.

-🚀 Features
+## 🚀 Features

-- ✅ Time Management - Splits work into 25-minute intervals with 5-minute breaks, reducing procrastination and improving focus.
+-  ✅ **Time Management**  Splits work into 25-minute intervals with 5-minute breaks, reducing procrastination and improving focus.

-- ✅ Progress Tracking - Visual checkmarks to track completed Pomodoros, offering motivation and a sense of accomplishment.
+-  ✅**Progress Tracking** Visual checkmarks to track completed Pomodoros, offering motivation and a sense of accomplishment.

-- ✅ Customizable Intervals - Adjust work and break durations to fit personal preferences and different task types.
+- ✅ **Customizable Intervals**  Adjust work and break durations to fit personal preferences and different task types.

-- ✅ User Notifications - Get audio/visual alerts when work sessions end and when it's time to take a break.
+- ✅ **User Notifications**  Get audio/visual alerts when work sessions end and when it's time to take a break.

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-- Python 🐍
+- # Python 🐍

-- Tkinter (GUI) 🎨
+- # Tkinter (GUI) 🎨

-- Audio/Visual Alerts 🔔
+- # Audio/Visual Alerts 🔔

-📂 Project Structure
+## 📂 Project Structure

  pomodoro_project/
  │── main.py            # Main application script